Hearthware Gourmet Coffee Roaster

 Finish and Cleanup

 Once the cool-down has been completed, you can collect your coffee.
-For tips on coffee storage read Coffee Storage by Ryan Jacobs.
+For coffee tip storage, read Coffee Storage by Ryan Jacobs.
 After the coffee is safely stored, the next step is cleaning the equipment.
 Between each roast, you will need to remove the chaff.
 Open the lid on the chaff collector and dump out the chaff.
-Using the small toothbrush attached to the back of the power-base brush out any chaff that is clinging to the inside.
+Using the small toothbrush attached to the back of the power-base, brush out any chaff clinging to the inside.

-After it has cooled down, clean out the chaff collector prior to the next roast.
+After it has cooled down, clean out the chaff collector before the next roast.

 Conclusion